 - Development Investigation Areas 2, 3 and 4 require studies to be undertaken by land owners to determine the suitability and capability of the land to accommodate onsite effluent disposal systems prior to consideration of amending the town planning scheme to provide for low density residential development. - Development Investigation Area 3 is required to consider the location of intensive horticultural uses on the western approach to town.
+Buffers will be considered between the default distance of 500 metres, and a 40 metre vegetated buffer depending in adjacent landuse, and site specific features.
 The future structure plan will require inclusion of a vegetated buffer and separation area along the western boundary (see Vegetated Buffer design guidelines in Appendix 3). - Encourage the investigation of innovative alternative sewerage treatment systems that promote sustainable residential development. - Respect historic subdivision pattern in planning new subdivisions. - Structure Plans for Development Investigation Areas 2, 3 and 4, and Planning Area 2 will be required to be prepared in conjunction with rezoning, or prior to subdivision in accordance with Scheme requirements and indicating the following: - Lot sizes between 2000-4000m2 (where capacity permits), in street blocks that support community interaction and that are compatible with the conservation objectives and character of the town. - Pedestrian and vehicular movement systems that facilitate accessibility and successfully integrate new neighbourhoods with the existing town.
-Inclusion of footpath and dual use paths plan. - Public open space provision (access for future residents to local parks as defined by liveable neighbourhoods) within subdivision, and contributions in keeping with Council's policy. - Landscaping and vegetation plan indicating use of species of vegetation endemic to the area. - Require preparation of guidelines to address building materials, fencing materials, landscaping, and installation of rainwater tanks and grey water systems. - Developer contributions for roads and drainage. - Where possible, details of innovative and acceptable treatment systems designed and approved by the Health Department.
+Inclusion of footpath and dual use paths plan. - Public open space provision (access for future residents to local parks as defined by liveable neighbourhoods) within subdivision, and contributions in keeping with Council's policy. - Landscaping and vegetation plan indicating use of species of vegetation endemic to the area. - Require preparation of guidelines to address building materials, fencing materials, landscaping, and installation of rainwater tanks and grey water systems.

+- Developer contributions for roads and drainage. - Where possible, details of innovative and acceptable treatment systems designed and approved by the Health Department.